shajra/nix-project/doc/project-documenting.md

 nix --refresh \
     flake new \
     --template github:shajra/nix-project/main#more \
-    /tmp/my-project  # or whereever you want your new project
+    /tmp/my-project  # or wherever you want your new project
 ```

 See the scaffolded project's `README.org` for a steps to experience `org2gfm` first-hand via a alias set up in the developer environment called `project-doc-gen`.

 # Org2gfm design<a id="sec-5"></a>

-The `org2gfm` script provided by this project constrains the total flexibility of [Emac's Org-mode](https://www.gnu.org/software/emacs/manual/html_node/emacs/Org-Mode.html), particularly with respect to evaluation and exporting.
+The `org2gfm` script provided by this project constrains the total flexibility of [Emacs' Org-mode](https://www.gnu.org/software/emacs/manual/html_node/emacs/Org-Mode.html), particularly with respect to evaluation and exporting.
 This section discusses the design of `org2gfm` and how to use it as intended.

 ## GitHub Flavored Markdown (GFM) exporting only<a id="sec-5-1"></a>